Search: 577 results

 Verse ConceptsHeresiesPrejudiceResurrection, Of The DeadSadduceesSpiritsJewish SectsSpirit BeingsAngelsAre The Dead Raised?Characteristics Of Phariseesgroupspharisees

-And there was loud shouting, and some of the scribes from the party of the Pharisees stood up [and] contended sharply, saying, "We find nothing wrong with this man!
-But [what] if a spirit or an angel has spoken to him?"
+So there was a vociferous yelling until some of the scribes, belonging to the party of the Pharisees, got up and fiercely contended, "We find nothing wrong with this man.
+Suppose a spirit or angel has really spoken to him!"

 Verse ConceptsTeachers Of The LawSpirit BeingsSound